Contents

 The fix is structural, not prompt-level

-Joint Chiefs implements this directly.
+Joint Chiefs does this directly.
 Five providers — OpenAI, Gemini, Grok, Anthropic, and optional Ollama — review in parallel, then debate through up to five rounds with an adaptive early break when positions converge.
 Findings are anonymized before the final synthesis so the moderator judges arguments, not brands.
-Four consensus modes — moderator-decides, strict majority, best-of-all, voting threshold with per-provider weighting — let you tune how disagreement resolves.
-The moderator defaults to Claude and reads the full debate before writing the final output.
+Four consensus modes — moderatorDecides, strictMajority, bestOfAll, and votingThreshold with per-provider weights from 0.0 to 3.0 — let you tune how disagreement resolves.
+Claude is the default moderator and reads the full debate before writing the final output.

 Key takeaways

-- Degeneration of Thought is the MAD paper's name for what happens when a model reviews its own output: confidence rises, correctness doesn't.
+- Degeneration of Thought is the MAD paper's name for what happens when a model reviews its own output.
+Confidence rises.
+Correctness doesn't.

 Frequently asked questions